terminological/dtrackr/vignettes/joss/paper.md

 assemble, clean and filter data prior to statistical analysis.
 Manual documentation of the steps taken in the data pipeline and the provenance of data is a cumbersome and error prone task which may restrict reproducibility.
-`dtrackr` is a thin wrapper around a subset of the standard `tidyverse` data manipulation tools that allows automatic tracking the processing steps applied to a data set, prior to statistical analysis.
-It allows early detection and reporting of data quality problems, and automatically documents a set of data transformations as a flowchart in a format suitable for scientific publication, including, but not limited to CONSORT diagrams [@schulzCONSORT2010Statement2010].
+`dtrackr` is a wrapper around a subset of the standard `tidyverse` data manipulation tools that allows automatic tracking of the processing steps applied to a data set, prior to statistical analysis.
+It allows early detection and reporting of data quality problems, and automatically documents a pipeline of data transformations as a flowchart in a format suitable for scientific publication, including, but not limited to CONSORT diagrams [@schulzCONSORT2010Statement2010].

-`dtrackr` if first and foremost a utility to accelerate and improve research by facilitating documentation, thus supporting extraction of knowledge from data sets, and the execution of research by helping identify data quality issues.
+`dtrackr` is first and foremost a utility to accelerate and improve research by facilitating documentation, supporting extraction of knowledge from data sets, and the execution of research by helping identify data quality issues.
 The general capability however fits into a broader context of other provenance or data pipeline research.
-This includes initiatives such as `C2Metadata` [@alterCapturingDataProvenance2021;
+This includes initiatives such as `C2Metadata` [@alterCapturingDataProvenance2021], which focus on a language independent representation of a data pipeline, and R packages such as `targets` [@landauTargetsPackageDynamic2021] which focus on documenting pipeline code, and managing the execution of a pipeline, or `RDataTracker` which focusses on tracking the execution of a arbitrary R script [@lerner_using_2018]. `dtrackr` takes a more data oriented approach, which could be complementary, in which we remain agnostic to the detail of a data pipeline script or nature of its execution, but capture a subset of the transformations applied to data alongside the data itself, thereby documenting the data state as it is being manipulated.
+This is achieved by overriding the execution of `dplyr` pipeline functions and results in a retrospective record of provenance [@pimentelSurveyCollectingManaging2019].
-@pimentelSurveyCollectingManaging2019], which focus on a language independent representation of a data pipeline, and R packages such as
+`dtrackr` also has the ability to insert secondary analysis as annotations into the pipeline, and allows control over what information is collected, ultimately with a view to producing simple human readable output.
-`targets` [@landauTargetsPackageDynamic2021] which focus on documenting pipeline code, and managing the execution of a pipeline. `dtrackr` takes a more data oriented approach, which could be complementary, in which we remain agnostic to the design of a data pipeline.
-We capture the transformations applied to data alongside the data itself, along with documentation of the data state as it was transformed.
 The approach of `dtrackr` is analogous to a `git` commit history for dataframes, and there is potential synergy with emerging versioned databases such as `dolt` [@DoltGitData2022; @rossDoltrClientDolt2022].

 # Statement of need